itsdheerajdp/MehndiCreationWebsite/README.md

-# Sonam Mehndi Creation Website
+# Mehndi Creation Website

 This is a full-stack web application created using MERN stack - MongoDB, Express.js, React.js, and Node.js.
-The website is created for a Mehndi designer named Sonam Mehndi Creation.
+The website is created for a Mehndi designer.
 It contains four sections in the navbar: Home, About, Blog, and Contact.

 ## Features